 8. Alternative scenes

 While there is no editing allowed in Nanowrimo (make sure you’re inner editor is locked up somewhere) you can always write alternate versions of scenes.
-At least two of the scenes I wrote last year had two or more versions.
+At least two of the scenes I wrote in my first year had two or more versions.
 After I had finished them the first time, I thought of a different way of doing them, so I wrote them again.
 It’s still writing, it still counts.
 No cheating here!

 9. Follow your characters

 Many experienced writers will understand this, but new writers might not have found this out yet.
 You’re characters often write there own stories.
 You’ll be halfway through a scene and suddenly you’ll find a character doing something you didn’t expect, which leads onto something else, which leads onto a whole subplot unto itself.
 Just roll with it (should be the motto for Nano).
-You’re characters often know what they are doing better than you do, so follow the string and see where it takes you.
+You’re characters often know what they’re doing better than you do, so follow the string and see where it takes you.

 10. Write with friends

 Above anything else, Nano helped me meet some fantastic people and engage with a wonderful community.
 Going through it alone can be daunting, having people doing it alongside you makes things a whole lot better.
-Check facebook and twitter for sure, but also see if there are any meetups in your local area.
+Check Facebook and Twitter for sure, but also see if there are any meetups in your local area.
 People often host write-ins to get people together to write (or, let’s face it, chat).
 And other events will likely go on before and after November as well.
 Maybe you’ll make some new friends and find some writing buddies you can bounce your thoughts off.
 You won’t know until you try.

 Good luck to everyone doing Nano this year, be it your first or your fifth.
 I’ll be right there alongside you!